wp-plugins/mail-queues/readme.txt

 Non-Delivery (NDR) messaging processing note: plugin should recognize common non-delivery formats.
 But, because non-deliveries are free form, and can be highly customized or specifically localized the plugin may not recognize the message.
 If you provide a sample non-delivery message we can make the plug-in a little smarter.

-= Feature List =
+= Features =

-Key Features:

-1. Sends mail via SMTP
+* Sends mail via SMTP
-1. Send mail no faster than the configured number of recipients per hour/day.
+* Send mail no faster than the configured number of recipients per hour/day.
 Keeps you in complience with your providers email sending limits.
-1. Configure multiple SMTP accounts to use for sending messages (Gmail, MSN, Go-daddy, etc)
+* Configure multiple SMTP accounts to use for sending messages (Gmail, MSN, Go-daddy, etc)
-1. Process non-delivery messages and automatically resend messages
+* Process non-delivery messages and automatically resend messages
-1. Keep record of sent mail messages so that you can prove to your provider you didn't send SPAM
+* Keep record of sent mail messages so that you can prove to your provider you didn't send SPAM
-1. Automatically stops sending email when errors encountered, auotmatically restarts after configured period of time
+* Automatically stops sending email when errors encountered, auotmatically restarts after configured period of time
-1. Dashboard display of mail sending statistics
+* Dashboard display of mail sending statistics

-Benefits:
+= Benefits =

 * Using multiple email accounts makes it less likely that your email will be incorrectly flagged as SPAM by downstream providers
 * Use in combination with other email newsletter, sending and formatting WordPress plug-ins
-* Reduces non-delivered mail due to invalid SPAM flagging or exceeding near or downstream provider sending/recieving limits
+* Reduces non-delivered mail due to invalid SPAM flagging or exceeding near or downstream provider sending/receiving limits

 == Installation ==